anwarghammam/ManyObjectiveSchedulerDockerSwarm/README.md

 ```
 $ docker node ls
 ```

-Now we have to install some services for Docker Swarm monitoring in the manager machine (to expose Docker engine and container metrics in our project)
+To monitor the nodes and containers metrics (eg: the distributions of the containers per nodes, the number fo services, the resources conmption in every node consumed by every vontainer etc..), we used open sources tools that helped us to parse the cluster in real time and update the values in our dashborad every s seconds.

 <p> Services :</p>